By Uma Esmeralda Ritstier

 This short passage from Rumi’s poem clearly describes the questioning that comes up for almost everyone who steps foot on the spiritual path.
 In these moments of wondering “what,” “how,” and “why,” start with “who.”
 Who is questioning this?
 Allow the answers to unfold from there.
 Just continue to question deeply from your Heart:

-Spiritual teachings call this way of questioning, Self-Enquiry.
+Spiritual teachings call this way of questioning, Self-Inquiry.
 It comes with a deep trust—like dear Rumi had years before us—that what brought us here will also take us Home.

 Trust that all is exactly the way it is suppose to be, right here and now.
 Follow that innermost silence, that deepest longing of the Heart.
 It will never lie…